circleci/circleci-docs/jekyll/_cci2/parallelism-faster-jobs.md

 you can spread your tests across multiple machines.
 This requires
-specifying a parallelism level for your tests and using the CircleCI Local CLI to split the tests into groups.
+specifying a parallelism level for your tests and splitting the tests into groups using the CircleCI Local CLI.

 Use the circle tests glob command to specify multiple globs to merge using a pattern, for example:
 	`circleci tests glob "tests/unit/*.java" "tests/functional/*.java"`